Medicare Advantage Open Enrollment Do's and Don'ts

 Contact former enrollees who chose a new plan during AEP

-Use OEP as an excuse to reach more clients you didn’t get to see during AEP.
+Use the MA OEP as an excuse to reach more clients you didn’t get to see during AEP.

 Note: If a beneficiary who has already made an enrollment decision unintentionally receives marketing information, it’s not considered “knowingly targeted.”